Hodge ideals of free divisors: Abstract

 \section{Abstract}

-We consider the Hodge filtration on the sheaf of meromorphic functions along free divisors for which the logarithmic comparison theorem hold.
-We describe the Hodge filtration steps as submodules of the order filtration of a cyclic presentation of the module of meromorphic functions and we conjecture a bound for the generating level of the Hodge filtration.
+We consider the Hodge filtration on the sheaf of meromorphic functions along free divisors for which the logarithmic comparison theorem holds.
+We describe the Hodge filtration steps as submodules of the order filtration on a cyclic presentation in terms of a special factor of the Bernstein-Sato polynomial of the divisor and we conjecture a bound for the generating level of the Hodge filtration.
 Finally, we develop an algorithm to compute Hodge ideals of such divisors and we apply it to some examples.

-\footnote{ 2010 \emph{Mathematics Subject Classification.} 32C38, 14F10, 32S35, 32S40\\ The first two authors are partially supported by the ERDF and MTM2016-75027-P. The first and third authors are also partially supported, respectively, by MTM2017-89830-P and the DFG project Se 1114/3-2.\\ The third author would like to thank the Institute of Mathematics of the University of Seville for its hospitality during his visit in 2019.}
+\footnote{ 2010 \emph{Mathematics Subject Classification.} 32C38, 14F10, 32S35, 32S40\\ The first two authors are partially supported by the ERDF, PID2020-114613GB-I00, P20\_01056 and US-1262169.
+The first author is also partially supported by VI PPIT US-2018-II.5.
+The third author is partially supported by the DFG project Se 1114/3-2. \\ The third author would like to thank the Institute of Mathematics of the University of Seville for its hospitality during his visit in 2019.}